oyinmi/restaurantFinder/README.md

 - User will enter a valid UK postcode
 - API response shape will not change
 - API data points will always have data and in the right data type
+- Assume that a valid postcode starts from three characters

 ### Improvements
 - Adding UI and Unit tests